Field Trips - FAQs

 What are some other student-friendly sites?

 Check out these three sites: the Franklin Court Printing Office where you can see a demonstration of 18th century style printing; the Great Essentials exhibit in the West Wing with original printed documents from the 1700s; and the President's House Site exhibit featuring the stories of the enslaved people in Washington's household.
 These sites can accommodate groups, have interesting content, do not require any tickets, and have no fee.
 Entrance to these sites is first come, first served.
-The Franklin Court Printing Office has limited hours: Thursday thru Sunday from 10AM to 5PM (last printing at 4:30PM).
+The Franklin Court Printing Office has limited hours: Friday thru Sunday from 10AM to 5PM (last printing at 4:30PM).
+Hours are subject to change.

 The Benjamin Franklin Museum is definitely worth a visit, but you'll need to make reservations first.